Tachyonic media in analogue models of special relativity: Introduction

 Relativistic analogies---that is, models that are explicitly non-relativistic but that nonetheless capture some of the phenomenology of relativistic systems---have been well-explored in the literature in recent years, though usually in the context of general relativity.
 Such models are referred to as \emph{analogue gravity models}, \footnote{`Analogue' in the sense of analogous/analogy.} and are often considered to have originated in the work of Unruh~\cite{unruhExperimentalBlackHoleEvaporation1981} (though earlier models, such as that of Gordon~\cite{gordonZurLichtfortpflanzungNach1923}, can rightly be described as analogue gravity models).
 The review article by Barcel\'{o} et al.~\cite{barceloAnalogueGravity2011} provides a thorough overview of the analogue gravity research endeavour as of 2011, and some of the important developments between 2011 and 2020 are discussed by Jacquet et al.~\cite{jacquetNextGenerationAnalogue2020}

 While analogue gravity models are interesting---and potentially of great utility---in their own right, they are not explicitly the focus of our investigations.
 We wish to understand which aspects of relativistic physics are in principle emergent (and thus, in principle, could be captured by an analogue model) and which aspects of relativistic physics are fundamental (and thus, cannot---even in principle---be captured by an analogue model).
 In essence, we wish to understand how far analogue models of relativistic physics (such as analogue-gravity models) can be pushed.
+The answer to such a question is not always obvious.
+For example, one recent study concludes that, despite the laboratory physics displaying an underlying Minkowskian (or Galilean) causal structure, simulation of some spacetimes with closed-timelike curves is possible in analogue models~\cite{barceloChronologyProtectionImplementation2022}.

 This current work is preceded by Refs.~\cite{TM, todd2020analogue}, in which the behaviour of sonically relativistic systems was analysed through reference to an external environment (the lab)---in which information can propagate at the speed of light---and an acoustic subsystem (the sonic medium) consisting of a solid or fluid.
 Internal to the acoustic subsystem, sound pulses can be thought to take the place of light signals, and thus, experiments analogous to those performed with light in special relativity can be performed with sound pulses.
 For example, the passage of time can be measured using \emph{sound clocks}, and thus the effects of relative motion on temporal measurements can be investigated.
 We refer to observers embedded within an acoustic subsystem as \emph{internal observers} and ordinary observers in the lab as \emph{external observers}.
 It was shown in Ref.~\cite{TM} that internal observers who perform experiments that measure lengths and durations via the exchange of phonons\footnote{In Ref.~\cite{TM}, internal observers were dubbed \emph{in-universe observers}.} will observe length contraction and time dilation as described by the usual formulae from special relativity in a spacetime in which Lorentz invariance is obeyed but with the speed of sound $c_\sonic$ replacing the speed of light $c$ in the Lorentz factor---hence,